faseekhan/Federated-Edge-AI-Threat-Hunting-for-Green-In-Vehicle-Consumer-Networks/README.md

 Proactive Threat Hunting and Anomaly Detection in Intelligent Green Transportation: A Federated Edge-AI Framework for In-Vehicle Consumer Networks

-📘 Overview:

-This repository presents an implementation of a Federated Learning (FL) framework integrated with a Convolutional Neural Network (CNN) model, trained and evaluated using the CICIoV2024 dataset.
-The project aims to design a decentralized, privacy-preserving intrusion detection system for Internet of Vehicles (IoV) environments while maintaining high accuracy and robust model performance.

-🎯 Objectives:

-1. Develop a CNN-based intrusion detection model for IoV network data.
-2. Integrate the model within a federated learning framework to preserve data privacy across clients.
-3. Evaluate model performance using accuracy, precision, recall, F1-score, and AUC metrics.
-4. Compare results for both binary and multi-class classification scenarios.

-⚙️ Federated Learning Configuration

-The federated setup follows TensorFlow Federated (TFF) architecture with the following steps:

-1. Model Initialization – The global CNN model is defined and broadcast to all clients.
-2. Local Training – Each client trains its local CNN model using private data.
-3. Model Aggregation – Local weights are securely aggregated on the central server.
-4. Global Update – The updated global model is redistributed to clients.
-5. Iteration – Steps 2–4 repeat for multiple rounds until convergence.

-🧪 Dataset: CICIoV2024

-The CICIoV2024 dataset is a recent and comprehensive dataset for intrusion detection in intra-vehicle networks.
-It contains labeled CAN-bus traffic data representing normal and attack patterns across multiple vehicle ECUs.

-Key Features:
-1. Real-world IoV attack scenarios
-2. Balanced and preprocessed features
-3. Suitable for Federated Learning and CNN-based models

-📊 Evaluation Metrics

-The model performance is evaluated using:
-1. Accuracy
-2. Precision
-3. Recall
-4. F1-Score
-5. Confusion Matrix
-6. AUC Curve (Area Under ROC Curve)

-Both binary and multi-class classification settings are supported.
+Overview

+This project implements a Federated Learning model using a Convolutional Neural Network (CNN).
+The model is trained and tested on the CICIoV2024 dataset to detect intrusions in in-vehicle networks.

+The main goal of this project is to build a privacy-preserving intrusion detection system for Internet of Vehicles (IoV) environments.
+In this system, data remains with each client, and only model updates are shared.
+This helps protect data privacy while maintaining good detection accuracy.

+Objectives

+The main objectives of this project are:

+Develop a CNN-based model to detect attacks in IoV network data.

+Use Federated Learning to train the model without sharing private client data.

+Evaluate the model using accuracy, precision, recall, F1-score, confusion matrix, and AUC.

+Test the model for both binary classification and multi-class classification.

+Federated Learning Configuration

+The Federated Learning setup follows the TensorFlow Federated (TFF) structure.
+The process works as follows:

+Model Initialization: A global CNN model is created and sent to all clients.

+Local Training: Each client trains the CNN model using its own private data.

+Model Aggregation: The trained model updates from all clients are collected and combined on the central server.

+Global Update: The updated global model is sent back to the clients.

+Repeated Training: These steps are repeated for several rounds until the model performance becomes stable.

+Dataset: CICIoV2024

+The CICIoV2024 dataset is used for intrusion detection in in-vehicle networks.
+It contains labeled CAN-bus traffic data, including both normal traffic and attack traffic from different vehicle ECUs.

+Key features of the dataset include:

+Realistic IoV attack scenarios.

+Preprocessed and balanced features.

+Suitable for CNN-based intrusion detection models.

+Suitable for Federated Learning experiments.

+Evaluation Metrics

+The model is evaluated using the following metrics:

+Accuracy

+Precision

+Recall

+F1-score

+Confusion matrix

+AUC curve

+The project supports both binary classification and multi-class classification.